 Fully Integrated Flock

-Once the chicks don’t seem to be getting much attention from the flock, through the fence, you can try some short intervals of letting them out.
+Once the chicks don’t seem to be getting much attention from the flock through the fence, you can try some short intervals of letting them out.
 I try to keep an eye on this and I do rescue anyone who seems to be picked on.
-Placing some hiding spots around the run.
+Place some hiding spots around the run.
 One year four of our pullets liked to hide out behind the coop door.
 I have also leaned a piece of plywood against the fence for a lean-to.
 A fallen tree limb with leaves can provide cover, too.

 Is There a Right Answer?

-When can chicks go outside and when can chicks join the flock are important points to consider when raising chickens.
+When chicks can go outside and when chicks can join the flock are important points to consider when raising chickens.
 I think that the answer depends on a lot of factors.
 Weather, coop set up, and breeds of chickens, are some of the variables involved.
-What tips would you add about when can chicks go outside?
+What tips would you add about when chicks can go outside?
 How did you introduce your chicks to your flock?
 I’d love to keep the discussion going in the comments.